dbt-labs/docs.getdbt.com/website/blog/2024-05-22-latest-dbt-stability-improvement-innovation.md

 The outcome of this process is that, when you select "Keep on latest version" in dbt Cloud, the time between an improvement being made to dbt Core and you *safely* getting access to it in your projects is a matter of days — rather than months of waiting for the next dbt Core release, on top of any additional time it may have taken to actually carry out the upgrade.

-We're pleased to say that since the beta launch of "Keep on latest version" in dbt Cloud, **we have not had any functional regressions reach customers**, while we've also been shipping multiple improvements to dbt functionality every day.
+We’re pleased to say that since the beta launch of “Keep on latest version” in dbt Cloud in March, **we have not had any functional regressions reach customers**, while we’ve also been shipping multiple improvements to dbt functionality every day.
 This is a foundation that we aim to build on for the foreseeable future.

 ## Stability as a feature